edzhangsy/CS277/README.md

 After receiving the config, which is a json from the aggregator, the other servers will register the blueprint dynamically based on the `type` in the config.
 Check the `config.json` file and add configs if needed.

-The configs should be self-explained.
+The configs should be self-explainatory.

-When the type if client, there are `client_number` and `index`.
+When the type is client, there is `client_number` and `index`.
 Which indicates how many clients is used in this experiment, and current client's index.
 This is useful to divide the training and testing data set.
 For example, a client is index 0 among 4 clients, so he will slice the data set into 4 slices, and he operates on the index 0 of the slices.

-When you want to start another experiment, just edit the `config.json`, restart the aggregator.
+When you want to start another experiment, just edit the `config.json` and restart the aggregator.

-## Development
+### Development

 Because each kind of server have different kinds of interfaces, we separate them into different blueprints.
-See the flask documentation for what is blueprint.
+See the flask documentation for what is [blueprint](https://flask.palletsprojects.com/en/3.0.x/blueprints/).
 If you are developing the `client`, just edit the `client.py` and add interfaces.
-The config that received from the server is stored in the `config` variable in `client.py` or `switch.py` For example, if you are developing the client, the config that received from the server should be accessible in local `config` file.
+The config that is received from the server is stored in the `config` variable in `client.py` or `switch.py` For example, if you are developing the client, the config that received from the server should be accessible in local `config` file.
 If you want to send some data to the switch, just read the config, and get which address you should send to.
 Then send to the interface of that address, for example, `http://10.10.1.5:5000/s/receive`.